junaid1460/v8-perf/compiler.md

 - code generation
 - generates fast code via _speculative optimization_ from the feedback collected while running unoptimized bytecode
-- architecture specific optimizatinos exploit features of each target platform for best quality code
+- architecture specific optimizations exploit features of each target platform for best quality code

 TurboFan is not just an optimizing compiler: